dral/should/readme.md

 # should

-This is a simple functional style library for test assertions.
+This is a simple functional style library for testing assertions.

 ## How to use

+### Add to your project using Ant/Maven/Gradle/...

+- group: `com.github.dral`
+- name: `test-should`
+- version: `0.1.0`

 ### Import
 ```